theseus-rs/rsql/README.md

 | sqlserver          | `sqlserver://<user>[:<password>]@<host>[:<port>]/<database>`                                                              |
 | tsv (polars)       | `tsv://<file>[?has_header=<true/false>][&quote=<char>][&skip_rows=<n>]`                                                   |

+¹ the `file` driver will attempt to detect the type of file and automatically use the appropriate driver.
-¹ `libsql` needs to be enabled with the `libsql` feature flag; it is disabled by default as it conflicts with `rusqlite`.
+² `libsql` needs to be enabled with the `libsql` feature flag; it is disabled by default as it conflicts with `rusqlite`.

 ## Safety